|

 suggest some general guidelines for using Betaboard:

-the problems probably have different causes and might
+problems probably have different causes and might even be addressed

 Use email notifications sparingly to avoid information